rgpass/i_didnt_know_javascript/06_es6_and_beyond.md

 You can use Symbols as a special property on an object that you want to treat as hidden or meta.
 Note: although this is your intent, it's not actually hidden or untouchable.

+Symbols typically focus on meta properties.
+There is no concern of them being overwritten when doing a mixin as each Symbol is unique.

 Example of a Singleton pattern.

 ```javascript